Empyreal96/Astoria-Package-Manager/README.md

-# Astoria-Package-Manager
+# Astoria Package Manager
-A simple Installer for Windows Phones running Astoria builds (10240 - 10570), reads and displays information of the app and installs Astoria converted packages
+A simple Package Manager for Windows Phones running Astoria builds (10240 - 10570)

+## Features:
+- Install Apk2Appx converted apps.
+- View Package Info (Permissions, API Targets etc).
+- Browse the ProjectA Repo to download Games and Apps!

+### Notices:
+- UI is not final
+- This is still in early stages, issues may occur